BLOOMBERG Arts MENTORS

 We partner with a broad range of arts and cultural institutions to provide meaningful career training that exposes both teen interns and college students to professional pathways in the arts and art education.

-Summer 2024 Partners
+Summer 2024 Partners Included:

 Bronx: B.A.A.D!
-(Bronx Academy of Arts and Dance), New York Botanical Garden, Wave Hill—and participating high schools: Bronx High School of Science, Fordham High School of the Arts ,and High School of Computers and Technology
+(Bronx Academy of Arts and Dance), New York Botanical Garden, Pregones/PRTT, Wave Hill—and participating high schools: Bronx High School of Science, Fordham High School of the Arts ,and High School of Computers and Technology

-Manhattan: Art21, Ballet Hispánico, Children’s Museum of the Arts, HERE Arts Center, Kaufman Music Center, Madison Square Park Conservancy, Museum of Chinese in America, National Black Theatre, National Dance Institute, New York Live Arts, New York Theatre Workshop, Nuyorican Poets Cafe; Open House New York; Park Avenue Armory, Studio Institute, The Juilliard School, Theatre for a New Audience, Urbanworld Foundation, Inc.—and participating NYC high schools: High School of Art & Design, High School for Fashion Industries, Special Music School, and Urban Assembly Gateway School for Technology
+Manhattan: Art21, Asian American Arts Alliance, Ballet Hispánico, Building Studio Architects, Cathedral of St. John the Divine, Creative Capital Foundation, Gibney Dance, Hispanic Society Museum & Library, The Juilliard School, Madison Square Park Conservancy, Martha Graham School of Contemporary Dance, Museum of Jewish Heritage, National Black Theatre, National Dance Institute, New York Live Arts, New York Theatre Workshop, Open House New York, Park Avenue Armory, Roundabout Theatre Company, Signature Theatre, Studio Institute, Urbanworld Foundation, Inc.—and participating NYC high schools: High School of Art & Design, High School for Fashion Industries, Special Music School, and Urban Assembly Gateway School for Technology

 Staten Island: Snug Harbor Cultural Center & Botanical Garden, Staten Island Museum—and participating NYC high school: Curtis High School